 If you have an Exchange hybrid environment, you can configure an Exchange Online Mailbox Contents data source to collect Office 365 mailboxes.
-For more information, see Permissions needed for Exchange Mailbox Contents, Exchange Mailbox Content Summary, or Exchange Calendar data sources on page 61.
+For more information, see Permissions needed for Exchange Mailbox Contents, Exchange Mailbox Content Summary, or Exchange Calendar data sources on page 66 and Permissions needed for Exchange Online Mailbox Contents data on page 68.